0xmoei/sonaric-node/README.md

  5- Open a web browser on your local machine and navigate to http://localhost:44004 to access the Sonaric GUI.

 ![Screenshot_144](https://github.com/user-attachments/assets/fd6e028a-a6a6-48f6-a415-e15a8654bfc0)

 #

+* Optional: Install WSL on windows:

+  1- In windows start menu, Find and Right click on Windows Powershell and Open as administrator

+  2- Install WSL with `wsl --install`

+  3- Close & Open and then enter: `wsl` then enter a favorite user + password

+  4- Your WSL terminal is ready!

+#